ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

   `etcd` and `kubelet`.
 * Each `kubelet`'s server certificate will also serve as its client certificate to communicate with `kube-apiserver`.

 As for the client certificates used to communicate with `kube-apiserver`, we must keep them separate.
-The reason is that we must maintain separate identities for `kube-scheduler`, `kube-controller-manager`, every node's `kubelet`, `kube-proxy`, and external, human users.
-This is so that each of these actors can get an appropriate set of permissions within the Kubernetes API server.
+This is because we must maintain separate identities for `kube-scheduler`, `kube-controller-manager`, every node's `kubelet`, `kube-proxy`, and external, human users, in order for each of these actors to get the appropriate set of permissions within the Kubernetes API server.

 In this guide, the only human user will be the `admin` user, with full permissions to the entire Kubernetes API.